A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Molecular spectroscopy is a powerful tool for identifying and characterizing compounds.
-In this experiment, you will use molecular spectroscopy to determine the functional groups present in an unknown organic compound.
+This experiment demonstrates the use of infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy to determine the functional groups and structure of an unknown organic compound.

 Materials